 In accordance with the PRC regulations on Enterprises with Foreign Investment, a WFOE established in the PRC is required to provide certain statutory reserves, namely general reserve fund, the enterprise expansion fund and staff welfare and bonus fund which are appropriated from net profit as reported in the enterprise's PRC statutory accounts.
 A WFOE is required to allocate at least 10% of its annual after-tax profit to the general reserve until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
 Appropriations to the enterprise expansion fund and staff welfare and bonus fund are at the discretion of the board of directors.
 The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
 Rise King WFOE is subject to the above mandated restrictions on distributable profits.
-Additionally, in accordance with the Company Law of the PRC, a domestic enterprise is required to provide a statutory accounts.
-A domestic enterprise is also required to provide a discretionary surplus reserve, at the discretion of the board of directors.
+Additionally, in accordance with the Company Law of the PRC, a domestic enterprise is required to provide a statutory common reserve of at least 10% of its annual after-tax profit until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
+A domestic enterprise is also required to provide for a discretionary surplus reserve, at the discretion of the board of directors.
 The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
-All of the Company's PRC VIEs are subject to the above mandated restrictions on distributable profits annual after-tax profit until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
-A domestic enterprise is also required to provide a forementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
 All of the Company's PRC VIEs are subject to the above mandated restrictions on distributable profits.

 As a result of these PRC laws and regulations, the Company's PRC subsidiary and VIEs are restricted in their ability to transfer a portion of their net assets to the Company.
-As of December 31, 2012 and 2011, net assets restricted in the aggregate, which include paid-in capital and statutory reserve funds of the Company's PRC subsidiary and VIEs that are included in the Company's consolidated net assets, was approximately US\$5.5 million and US\$4.7 million, respectively.
+As of December 31, 2013 and 2012, net assets restricted in the aggregate, which include paid-in capital and statutory reserve funds of the Company's PRC subsidiary and VIEs that are included in the Company's consolidated net assets, was approximately US\$7.3 million and US\$5.5 million, respectively.

-The New PRC Enterprise Income Tax ("EIT") Law, which was effected on January 1, 2008, also imposed a 10% withholding income tax for dividends distributed by a foreign invested enterprise to its immediate holding company outside China, which were exempted under the previous EIT law.
+The current PRC Enterprise Income Tax ("EIT") Law also imposed a 10% withholding income tax for dividends distributed by a foreign invested enterprise to its immediate holding company outside China.
 A lower withholding tax rate will be applied if there is a tax treaty arrangement between mainland China and the jurisdiction of the foreign holding company.
-Holding companies in Hong Kong, for example, will be subject to a 5% rate.
+Holding companies in Hong Kong, for example, will be subject to a 5% withholding tax rate.
 Rise King WFOE is invested by its immediate holding company in Hong Kong and will be entitled to the 5% preferential withholding tax rate upon distribution of the dividends to its immediate holding company.